was1509/DeltaBox/README.md

 # DeltaBox
-An interactive Formula 1 race strategy simulator and telemetry dashboard for analyzing pit stops, tyre degradation and race gaps.
+A Formula 1 race strategy simulator and telemetry dashboard for analyzing pit stops, tyre degradation and race gaps.